 Price – The initial cost of the safety razor aside, typical safety blades cost around 10 cents each so you’ll save a TON of money.
 Replacements usually come in large packs or cartridges so you’ll only have to buy 2 or 3 a year (depending on how often you shave)

 Tips for Using a Safety Razor

 Using a safety blade requires a bit of getting used to but once you get over the hump it’s really quite simple.

 Be careful switching the blade but I PROMISE YOU WON’T CUT YOURSELF – yes, handling a very flimsy, thin blade feels scary so use caution but I promise that if you’re careful and slow you will but totally fine!

 Short movements – ignore everything those gillette razor commercials taught you…you should not be shaving in long movements (I.e. from your ankle up to your knee).
 Keep your movements short, covering just a few inches at a time to get a closer shave.

 Light touch – don’t press hard!
 It’s tempting but unnecessary.
 You’ll prevent cutting yourself if you keep a light touch.

 Use a shave oil – I personally prefer shaving oil over cream which tends to be full of unnecessary additives.
 Plus shave oil leaves your skin moisturized (especially important if you have sensitive skin) after shaving so it works a double purpose.
-My personal favorites are the ODE Olio Healing Balm (use code HEALTHYMAVEN for 15% off) or the Oui The People Shave Gel.
+My personal favorite is the ODE Olio Healing Balm (use code HEALTHYMAVEN for 15% off) or the Oui The People Shave Gel.
 Using a shave oil/gel/cream helps to get a close shave and prevent irritation, ingrown hairs and razor bumps

 How Often to Switch Your Blades